 Comparison of Incidents Involving Police and Civilians

 The analysis of incidents between civilians and the police reveals a troubling trend of brutality.
-Reports indicate that a large number of the 127 Nigerians killed in South Africa between a three-year period were subjected to unlawful actions by law enforcement.
+Reports indicate that a large number of the 127 Nigerians killed in South Africa over a three-year period were subjected to unlawful actions by law enforcement.
 One notable case is that of Badmus Olalekan, which gained widespread attention due to the involvement of South African police.
 As a result, eight officers were arrested and taken to court, shedding light on a serious issue within the South African Police Service regarding their treatment of Nigerian citizens.

 Attacks on Nigerians by SAPS in Ermelo And Hendrina in Mpumalanga